 At our family medicine centers, students see their own patients every 45 minutes, which allows time to see the patient and review the case with a preceptor.
 Most patients seen will be presenting with acute complaints.
 Patient care time is usually 7-8 half-day sessions per week.
-Students may request an optional area of focus for their elective, including integrative medicine, geriatrics, sports medicine, or maternal-child health.
+Students may request an optional area of focus for their elective, including integrative medicine or maternal-child health.

 Integrative Medicine: Our integrative medicine clinic includes experiences with mind/body medicine, manual therapies (OMT), acupuncture, and nutritional and botanical medicine.